DWhettam/Perceptron/README.md

 **Optimisation:** Gradient Descent

 ### Data
 Time-series data of a robot's position is provided.
-This is split into 3 columns as shown below.
+This is split into N columns as shown below (example N = 3).
 The target labels are given by the robot's next position in the data-set.

 |  col1   |  col2   |  col3  |